allan-tulane/fa-23-recitation-01-TTTTTran/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The worst case input value of key for linear search is the last value in the list.
+The worse case input value for binary search will be the first or last values in a list.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The best case input value of key for linear search would be the first value in the list.
+The best case for binary search would be the value in the "middle" of the list.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.